twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/machines/macos.md

 {{ end -}}
 ```

+!!! note

-Note that the `Brewfile` is embedded directly in the script with a bash here
+    The `Brewfile` is embedded directly in the script with a bash here
-document. chezmoi will run this script whenever its contents change, i.e. when
+    document. chezmoi will run this script whenever its contents change, i.e.
-you add or remove brews or casks.
+    when you add or remove brews or casks.

 ### Determine the hostname